 Just look at the above image and the image that I have shown for shared hosting.
 In the above image, you can see that there are four users in a single server but each one has its own space and resources.

-So basically, they are owning a portion of a private server with dedicated resources but still, all four users are using a single server.
+So basically, they own a portion of a private server with dedicated resources but still, all four users are using a single server.
 That is why it is called a virtual private server.

 Now let’s talk about the resource allocation in virtual private servers.